- Processor: AMD Ryzen 9 5950X

 - Operating System: Windows 10 Pro 64-bit

-- Ambient is maintained around 22-24 degrees Celsius.
+- The ambient is maintained at around 19-21 degrees Celsius.
 Where there is variation beyond this temperature range, we add in extra repeated tests to ensure consistency.

 - We also test each cooler with at least two fresh installs (typically three) to mitigate the likelihood of a dodgy mount spoiling results.